jbergknoff/learn-your-letters/README.md

 ## Development

+`SpeechRecognition` is only enabled on TLS-enabled pages.

-Refer to development_server.py to generate a self-signed TLS certificate.
+Refer to the instructions in development_server.py to generate a self-signed TLS certificate.
 Then run `python development_server.py` and navigate to https://localhost:4443 in a browser.

-`SpeechRecognition` is only enabled on TLS-enabled pages.

 ## Deployment